Skip to main content

 • “It truly shines in co-op, offering a seamless and often hilarious experience when exploring the vast ocean and building a home base with friends.”

-• “Really enjoying the game so far, for an early access game it is running smoothly with some minor funny bugs; it's fun to explore the world and craft.”
+• “Really enjoying the game so far, for early access game is running smooth regardless some minor funny bugs, it's fun to explore the world and craft.”

 • character development